mthsfrts/GASH/README.md

     branches-ignore: develop
 ```

-Code above shows a workflow run that lacks proper configuration.
+The code above shows a workflow run that lacks proper configuration.
 The use of conflicting parameters, such as `branches` and `branches-ignore`, combined with the absence of a specified workflow to trigger, can cause significant issues.
 While this may not lead to a security breach, it can result in substantial maintenance problems or even broken code if not set correctly.
 Although this trigger is less complex in terms of configuration, improperly managed conditions can lead to intricate and problematic scenarios.

 Remote triggers can be a useful and powerful tool in your pipeline, especially in staging or test environments.
 However, to ensure security and efficiency, proper configuration and cautious usage are essential.

-### Category: Maintenance and Reliability
+### Category: Maintenance

 1. **Replicated Code**
    - **Description**: Replicated code snippets in different parts of the pipeline.